Helping Alaskans Navigate Insurance Disputes

 - Keep records of everything related to your accident.
 Keep careful records of every medical expense you incur as a result of the negligence of the other driver, and ensure you use the same level of detail throughout.
 If you start taking very detailed notes, be sure to take the same quality of detailed notes throughout your healing process.
 If the at-fault driver has no coverage for bodily injury liability, your own health insurance may cover your medical expenses, however, you would still be responsible for your deductible, and any expenses not covered by your insurance.

-- Finally, discuss the possibility of filing a personal injury claim against the other driver by contacting an experienced personal injury attorney.
+- Finally, discuss the possibility of filing a personal injury claim against the other driver by contacting an experienced Fairbanks uninsured/underinsured car accident attorney.
 Be aware that a driver who has no auto insurance may have no significant assets either.
 Because of this, you will need to leave it to your Fairbanks, Alaska personal injury attorney to make that determination.

 Getting the Help You Need from Ringstad Law Office, P.C.

-No matter what your insurance dispute is—whether it is with your own insurance company, or the at-fault driver’s insurance company—having an experienced attorney from Ringstad Law Office, P.C. by your side can make all the difference.
+No matter what your insurance dispute is—whether it is with your own insurance company, or the at-fault driver’s insurance company—having an experienced Fairbanks uninsured/underinsured car accident attorney from Ringstad Law Office, P.C. by your side can make all the difference.